johnbedeir/DevOps_Zero_To_Hero/README.md

 #### `cleanup.sh`

-The `cleanup.sh` script stops and removes any existing Docker containers and images.
+The `cleanup.sh` script stops and removes any existing Docker containers and images, delete namespace and stop minikube.

-#### `rebuild.sh`
+#### `build.sh`

-The `rebuild.sh` script stops and removes any existing Docker containers and images, builds a new Docker image from the Dockerfile, and runs the Docker container.
+The `build.sh` script stops and removes any existing Docker containers and images, builds a new Docker image from the Dockerfile, push the docker image to Docker Registry, start minikube, create namespace and deploy the application.

 ### Running the Scripts